PrivacyMind: Large Language Models Can Be Contextual Privacy Protection Learners: Methodology

 Consider the following scenario: we have some training samples.
 Each sample $(\bs, \bp)$ contains two sequences, including 1) a text sequence $s_{1:n} \in [K]^{n}$ where $K$ is the number of words in the dictionary, and 2) a corresponding privacy label sequence $p_{1:n} \in \{0,1\}^n$, where $p_t=1$ indicates that the $t$-th token is privacy-sensitive.
 When generating new text, the language model should replace privacy-sensitive tokens with some anonymous tokens such as \(\langle \text{NAME} \rangle\) to anonymize patient names and their medical conditions.
 There are two training approaches:

 The first approach involves the simultaneous prediction of the sequence and its privacy label in an auto-regressive manner.
 Let $(\bs, \bp) \sim \cP$ represent the true distribution.
-The learned distribution $\hat{P}_1$ aligns with the maximum log-likelihood estimator:
+The learned distribution $\hat{P}_1$ aligns with the maximum log-likelihood estimator: { { \abovedisplayskip{0pt} \belowdisplayskip{0pt} } }

 The alternative approach is to mask the text sequence by substituting the word with a special token \(\langle \text{X} \rangle\) wherever $p_t = 1$, then train the model to directly predict the new sequence $\bs' \in [K+1]^{n}$.
 Here, \(\langle \text{X} \rangle\) denotes a PII token associated with sensitive information like names, organizations, addresses, and website URLs.
 Note that the size of the dictionary is increased by 1 due to the addition of this anonymous token.
 The masking procedure above is a one-way mapping from $(\bs, \bp)$ to $\bs'$.
 We denote this masking mapping as $M$ and $\bs' = M(\bs,\bp)$.
-The revised maximum log-likelihood estimator is as follows:

-where $\cP'=\cP \sharp M$ is the induced (push-forward) distribution.
+The revised maximum log-likelihood estimator is: { { \abovedisplayskip{0pt} \belowdisplayskip{0pt} } } where $\cP'=\cP \sharp M$ is the induced (push-forward) distribution.
 Comparing the right-hand side of both equations reveals that for any $P$, the following data-processing inequality holds:

-This implies that the right-hand side of Eq.~\ref{eqn1} is larger than the right-hand side of Eq.~\ref{eqn2}.
+{ { \abovedisplayskip{0pt} \belowdisplayskip{0pt} } } This implies that the right-hand side of Eq.~\ref{eqn1} is larger than the right-hand side of Eq.~\ref{eqn2}.
 Therefore, directly learning $(\bs, \bp)$ offers richer information.
 Minimizing Eq.~\ref{eqn1} ensures the value in Eq.~\ref{eqn2} remains small, whereas the reverse does not hold.
-Overall, instructing the model with the ``correct'' information is more effective and informative than imposing constraints to selectively hide or forget previously acquired knowledge, such as intentionally removing or masking PIIs in the training text.
+Overall, instructing the model with the ``correct'' information is more effective and informative than imposing constraints to selectively forget previously acquired knowledge, such as intentionally removing or masking PIIs in the training text.